davidmcclure/pyspark-deploy/README.md

 - **`web-admin.sh`** (TODO) - Open the Spark web admin for the master node in a browser tab.

 - **`destroy.sh`** - Terminate cluster and all related AWS resources.

-Main goal: Just work!
-Focus 100% on the actual data engineering, never think about ops.